kstenerud/concise-encoding/ce-structure.md

 #### Arrays

-Arrays must contain the same number of elements, and those elements must be equivalent.
+Arrays **MUST** contain the same number of elements, and those elements **MUST** be equivalent.

 The equivalence rules for numeric types also extends to numeric arrays.
 For example, the 16-bit unsigned int array `1 2 3`, 32-bit integer array `1 2 3`, and 64-bit float array `1.0 2.0 3.0` are equivalent under relaxed equivalence.

 #### Containers

-Containers must be of the same type.
-For example, a map is never equivalent to a metadata map.
+Containers **MUST** be of the same type.
+For example, a map is never equivalent to a list.

-Containers must contain the same number of elements, and their elements must be equivalent.
+Containers **MUST** contain the same number of elements, and their elements **MUST** be equivalent.

-By default, list types must be compared ordered and map types unordered, unless their ordering was otherwise specified by the schema.
+By default, list types **MUST** be compared ordered and map types unordered, unless their ordering was otherwise specified by the schema.

 #### Markup Contents